ajbardo/learningAda/README.md

 Test for RegularExpressionMatching10 with status:  1
 Test for RegularExpressionMatching10 with status:  1
 Test for RegularExpressionMatching10 with status:  1
+Test for ContainerWithMostWater11 with status:  1
+Test for ContainerWithMostWater11 with status:  1
+Test for ContainerWithMostWater11 with status:  1
+Test for IndexOfTheFirstOccurrenceInAString12 with status:  1
+Test for IndexOfTheFirstOccurrenceInAString12 with status:  1
+Test for IndexOfTheFirstOccurrenceInAString12 with status:  1
 Test for romantointeger with status:  1
 Test for romantointeger with status:  1
 Test for longestcommonprefix with status:  1